Free Shipping from $25

 When you try and lift brown hair (level 3-4), the color that you will see is red.

-When you try and lift light brown and dark blonde hair (level 5-6), the color the hair will show is orange.
+When you try and lift light brown and red-brown hair (level 5-6), the color the hair will show is orange.

-When you try and lift medium blonde hair (level 7-8), you will see a lot of yellow-orange.
+When you try and lift medium and dark blonde hair (level 7-8), you will see a lot of yellow-orange.

 And when you try and lift blonde hair (level 9 and up), you will start seeing a very bright canary yellow: the color of banana peel.